DrCQ/ListViewGroupingTest/README.md

 Switching off the **Grouping** is resulting in the propert (horizonal wrap) allignement as shown in the first picture.

-#Summary
+# Summary
 1. The `ListView` control with `<GroupStyle>` is overwriting the `ItemPanel` settings with some internal setting of the default grouping template.
 2. Switching the grouping functionality on and off is fixing the alignment problem and the proper `<ItemsPanel>` template is used.
-3. I don't find a way to fix the alignment problem in  XAMP or code.
+3. I don't find a way to fix this alignment problem in  XAMP or code.